frugalware/frugalware.gitlab.io/content/package/ripgrep.md

 depends = "['pcre2']"
 reverse_depends = "['pulsar', 'vscode']"
 +++
-A search tool that combines the usability of ag with the raw speed of grep"
+A search tool that combines the usability of ag with the raw speed of grep

 {{< files text="show files" >}}* /usr/bin/rg
 * /usr/share/bash-completion/completions/rg